Trafford Park railway station

-Trafford Park railway station is in Stretford, close to the border of Trafford Park in the Trafford Metropolitan Borough of Greater Manchester in the North West of England.
+Trafford Park railway station serves the town of Stretford, close to the border of Trafford Park, in the Metropolitan Borough of Trafford, Greater Manchester.
 The station, and all services calling there, is operated by Northern Trains.

 History

 The station was opened on 4 January 1904 by the Cheshire Lines Committee.
 Originally named Trafford Park, it was later renamed Trafford Park and Stretford but reverted to Trafford Park on 6 May 1974.